24 Best Website Feedback Tools for 2025

 As a developer, when you receive feedback from clients or testers, your first action is to try and reproduce the issue.

-But even with all the technical data in the report, your development team sometimes still struggles to understand what’s going on.
+But even with all the technical data in the report, your development team can still struggle to understand what’s going on.

-If only you could see exactly what happened on the client's side...
+If only you could see exactly what happened on the reporter side...

 Well—Marker.io's toolkit includes session replay for this exact reason.